Spirituality and Racial Equity: Exploring Power and Privilege

 We believe strongly in making our programs inclusive and available to everyone

-• Direct access to program staff for support
+- Direct access to program staff for ongoing support

-Books are an additional cost and available for purchase in the bookstore.
+- Books are an additional cost and may be purchased separately through the bookstore.

 What our program participants are saying